Schnippsche/solarreader/README.md

 configuration.
 All collected data can be exported to influx databases v1 / v2 and MQTT clients.
 A buffer for Influx and mqtt requests exists; it can hold the request for 30 minutes ore more in memory.
-So you didn't lost any information if influxdb is currently busy or unreachable.
+So you didn't loose any data if influxdb is currently busy or unreachable.

 Modbus communication is possible over RS485 connections as well as TCP sockets.